-The second semester of the course takes students through the Children’s Atlas of God’s World in order.
-Throughout this book, geography is presented from a young-earth, creationist viewpoint.
+The second semester of the course takes students through the Children’s Atlas of God’s World.
+Throughout this book, geography is presented from a young-Earth, creationist viewpoint.

 A number of pages are devoted to each country or continent.
-These pages include a number of maps, a chart showing the countries when the lesson is about a continent, and a chart for countries showing basic information (e.g., population, area, largest city).
-Maps of countries and continents have red pins identifying rivers, landmarks, or other geographic locations.
-A pin with a flag with a cross identifies something related to the Christian faith.
+These pages include a number of maps and charts.
+These include charts with basic information for the country being studied—information such as population, area, and largest city.
+Maps of countries and continents have images of red pins identifying rivers, landmarks, or other geographic locations.
+A pin with a flag bearing a cross identifies something related to the Christian faith.
 Pins with green flags show the location of UNESCO World Heritage sites.

 The Elementary Geography & Cultures Teacher Guide provides worksheets, activities, quizzes, and answer keys in addition to lesson schedules.
-The reproducible activity pages in the teacher guide have pages with questions that require students to fill in blanks with short answers, pages with countries’ flags for students to color, and pages with recipes and food activities relating to the countries.
-Eight quizzes and answer keys to all activities and quizzes are also found in the teacher guide.
+The reproducible activity pages have pages with questions that require students to write short answers, pages with countries’ flags for students to color, and pages with recipes and food activities relating to the countries.
+The teacher guide also has eight quizzes as well as the answer keys for all activities and quizzes.

 This Elementary Geography & Cultures course seems especially well suited for homeschooling families since the recipes and food activities are best done in a home.
 Children will be introduced to world geography and cultures with snippets of interesting information.
-You might want to add or follow up with a resource such as Mapping the World with Art, Drawing Around the World, or the Draw Map series that helps students learn how to draw maps of continents and countries.
+You might want to add or follow up with a resource that helps students learn how to draw maps of continents and countries—a resource such as Mapping the World with Art, Drawing Around the World, or the Draw Map series.